• Email

 What I really set out for with this cookie was making it with an easy 1-1 swap of gluten-free flour.
 This cookie nearly can do this, but with two small minor adjustments.

-They felt a bit dry when I swapped out the flour for a 1-1 gluten-free flour blend (I use Bob’s Red Mill or King Arthur Flour), so I felt like it needed about 2 tablespoons of milk added.
-Because the addition of milk made the cookies spread more, I recommend chilling the dough for about 30 minutes, until cold.
+They felt a bit dry when I swapped out the flour for a 1-1 gluten-free flour blend (I use Bob's Red Mill or King Arthur Flour), so I felt like it needed about 2 tablespoons of milk added.
+Because adding milk made the cookies spread more, I recommend chilling the dough for about 30 minutes, until cold.

 It stops them from spreading out, but for sure, the gluten-free version is flatter than the traditional version.
 However, the taste more than makes up for it.
 Once they are decorated, you can hardly tell.